kolenaIO/kolena/docs/metrics/bleu.md

     0.824^{0.25}\cdot0.625^{0.25}\cdot0.400^{0.25}\cdot0.214^{0.25} = 0.458
     $$

-??? info "Step 3: Calculate Brevity Penalty"
+??? example "Step 3: Calculate Brevity Penalty"
     We apply a brevity penalty to prevent the BLEU score from giving undeservingly high scores for short generated texts.
 Recall that our formula is:

     $$